How Does the Defined Benefit Plan Work?

 STRS Ohio provides comprehensive benefits and services beyond funding your monthly income during retirement.

 You may want to take your retirement assets with you if you leave Ohio public employment before retirement eligibility.
 While you can leave your account intact at STRS Ohio to qualify for future benefits, your STRS Ohio contributions plus interest can be refunded or rolled over to a traditional individual retirement account (IRA) or another qualified retirement plan.
-After five years of qualifying service credit, interest plus a 50% match on your contributions and interest is paid on funds withdrawn or transferred.
+After you earn five years of qualifying service credit, interest plus a 50% match on your contributions and interest is paid on funds withdrawn or transferred.

 Upon earning five years of service credit, qualified survivors are eligible to receive annual benefits that range from 25% to 60% of final average salary.
 Survivors receiving this benefit have access to health care coverage (medical, dental and vision)* through STRS Ohio.